siderolabs/talos/website/content/v1.6/talos-guides/install/boot-assets.md

 * `--arch` specifies the architecture of the image to be generated (default: host architecture)
 * `--meta` allows to set initial `META` values
-* `--extra-kernel-arg` allows to customize the kernel command line arguments
+* `--extra-kernel-arg` allows to customize the kernel command line arguments.
+  Default kernel arg can be removed by prefixing the argument with a `-`.
+  For example `-console` removes all `console=<value>` arguments, whereas `-console=tty0` removes the `console=tty0` default argument.
 * `--system-extension-image` allows to install a system extension into the image

 ### Example: Bare-metal with Imager

 Let's assume we want to boot Talos on a bare-metal machine with Intel CPU and add a `gvisor` container runtime to the image.
-Also we want to disable predictable network interface names with `net.ifnames=0` kernel argument.
+Also we want to disable predictable network interface names with `net.ifnames=0` kernel argument and replace the Talos default `console` arguments and add a custom `console` arg.

 First, let's lookup extension images for Intel CPU microcode updates and `gvisor` container runtime in the [extensions repository](https://github.com/siderolabs/extensions):